hannes-ucsc/azul/UPGRADING.rst

 Manually deploy the ``shared`` component of any main deployment, just before pushing the merge commit to the GitLab instance in that deployment.

+After the merge commit builds on GitLab, follow the instructions in the README.md, for section 3.2.3 titled `Transition Amazon SES resource out of sandbox`.
+This needs to be done for all main deployments, except for ``dev``.

 #5703 Consolidate dependency updates into single bi-weekly issue
 ================================================================